SharonLutz/reverseDirection/README.md

 round(rr$matrix,2)
 ```

 The function outputs the following matrix and plot where each row corresponds to betaM.
-As seen below, when the association between M and Y increases in the presence  of pleiotropy, the direction of the arrow between the mediator M and the outcome Y  is only detected 44% of the time (row 5, column CorrectDirection).
+As seen below, when the association between M and Y increases in the presence  of pleiotropy, the direction of the arrow between the mediator M and the outcome Y  is only detected 44% of the time (as shown in row 5 column CorrectDirection in the matrix and the plot).
 ```
      McausesY McausesYadj CorrectDirection CorrectDirectionAdj SteigerTest SteigerTestAdj [1,]     0.18        0.18             0.90                0.90        0.18           0.18